oopaze/Machine-Learning/README.md

 Thanks and that's it!

-Perceptron: A artificial intelligence with only one neuronio and layer
+Neuronio: A artificial intelligence with only one neuronio and layer

-RedeNeural: A artificial intelligence with multiples neuronium and only one layer - tested with Mini-Games/buble_bar
+Perceptron: A artificial intelligence with multiples neuronium and only one layer - tested with Mini-Games/buble_bar